HackYourFuture/curriculum/student-manual.md

 ## 1.6 Q&A sessions <a name="sessions"></a>
 The content of the Q&A sessions is decided by you.
 Based on your questions the mentor will explain the concepts that aren’t clear yet.
 In order to make the sessions as useful as possible we have implemented the following rules:
 * Submit your question(s) in the thread on the message that will be posted in your class channel.
 This is part of the homework.
 If you can’t think of a question, search online for a small exercise to do together during the Q&A session.
-Message Tjebbe when you won’t be able to submit a question/exercise before the deadline.
+Message your class mentor before the deadline if you are not able to submit a question/exercise.
 Examples of both good and bad questions:
 Good:		_"Do callbacks have to do with asynchronicity in our applications?"_
 Bad:		_"Can you explain again what a callback is?"_
 * Be on time, turn your camera on, and your microphone off.
 If you have a poor internet connection let Tjebbe know so we can find a solution together.
-* Use the chat function to let the teacher know if you have questions.
-Wait for your turn and activate your microphone to explain your question.
+* Participate actively.
+Answer if a teacher has a yes/no question.
+These sessions are a dialoge so it's a shared responisbility to make it interactive.
+* Ask additional questions and speak up when it's not clear. (it is crucial not to wait and hope things get better with time.
+As the speed of our curriculum is very high, you have to take initiative and reach out to us for HELP.
+Again, good programmers ask for help.
+Those that do not ask for help, will never become good programmers.)
 * Be ready to answer questions yourself.
 The teacher will be active in asking YOU to explain concepts.
 This is not to embarrass you but to help you practice the skills you will need when working at a real company.

 ## 1.7 Teaching Location <a name="location"></a>